Violent far-right group drives agenda on Kiev streets

 They attack the police, sometimes in pairs, usually wearing masks or helmets and armed with sticks, iron bars and 'trophy' shields seized from riot police.

-They have no allegiance to any established political party and operate under no banner, flag or standard, not even that of recognised nationalist groups.
+They have no allegiance to any established political party and operate under no banner, flag or standard, not even that of recognized nationalist groups.

 Their numbers are unknown - though some say they have 300 people on the streets of Kiev - and they draw support from across Ukraine, with more than 100,000 supporters on Russian-language social network Vkontakte.